Valeros-LD/valeros-NDE/docs/guide/search-views.md

-# View Configurations
+# Configuring Search Views (List/Grid/Map)

 Views define how search results are displayed to users.
-Valeros supports multiple [view types](/guide/view-configurations.html#built-in-view-types) for different use cases.
+Valeros supports multiple [view types](/guide/search-views.html#built-in-view-types) for different use cases.
 You can extend this by [creating your own views](/guide/custom-views).

 ## View Configuration File